Defined Benefit Members

 The amount of your own and the Company's contributions; investment performance of the funds in which your own and the Company’s contributions have been invested; and the way you choose to take your retirement savings.

 If you pay your contributions to your pension account using your Flex Fund on DXC Select, you automatically receive tax relief on what would have been your normal employee contribution.
 In addition to this income tax relief, you will pay less National Insurance Contributions (NICs).
-By contributing through Salary Sacrifice, the same total contribution will be paid to your pension account overall and your other earnings-related benefits will not be affected eg the lump sum paid in the event that you die while a contributing member of the Plan.
+By contributing through Salary Sacrifice, the same total contribution will be paid to your pension account overall and your other earnings-related benefits will not be affected eg the lump sum paid in the event that you die while a contributing member of the Scheme.

 We have designed your investment options so that you can choose how much control you want to take over your investments, what funds suit the type of investor you are and how the investments fit with when you plan to retire.